CAPITOL REEF NATIONAL PARK FLY FISHING GUIDES

 Downriver from the small town of Bicknell are the north slope of the Boulder Mountains to the south and Thousand Lakes Mountain to the north.
 This section we refer to as the “Lower Fremont”.
 It is a very scenic section with many red rock bluffs as well as farmland as it passes the town of Torrey and only 5 minutes from park boundaries.

-There are at least 20 miles of river here before it enters Capitol Reef National Park.
+There are at least 20 miles of river on the lower section before it enters Capitol Reef National Park.
 Trout are only supported in the river until a few miles before it reaches the park.
 The lower river is almost completely private land with very little public access fishing.
 Most of the trout caught in this section are browns with a good population of rainbows and even an outside chance at a tiger or cutthroat if you’re lucky.
-The majority of this private water can be accessed through Fremont River Guides by hiring a guide or paying a rod fee for non-guided fly-fishing only.
+The majority of this private water can be accessed through Fremont River Guides by hiring a guide.

 The rewards are great here if you are willing to make the trek!
 Hatches are good during the spring, summer and fall.
 Midges, Baetis, Olive Stoneflies, Golden Stones, Tricos as well as numerous other mayfly, stonefly and caddis hatches.
 Don’t shy away from streamers as they tend to bring the bigger trout to the net.
 Whether you prefer using a dry-dropper technique or nymph with strike indicator, all will produce if presented properly.